CMRapp/Star-Wars-Tic-Tac-Toe/README.md

 Jedi Battle is a Star Wars themed Tic Tac Toe game based on a program I originally created in C++ is 2009.
 Instead of traditional Xs & Os, I've used images.
 The Xs are represented by Yoda and the Os are represented by Vader.
 There are even sounds that are played.
 I hope you enjoy this project!

-If you download the files, you will need to install Bootstrap and JQuery to run the program.

 <!-- Screenshots -->
 ## :camera: Screenshots
 <div align="center">